 Linux is secure, robust, simple, and an extensible operating system that allows developers to accomplish even complex tasks with very simple commands.
 In this article, we will highlight Linux, how it is different from other OS, its advantages, limitations, who uses Linux, and other various key things.

 Just like other operating systems like Windows, Mac OS, Linux is also an operating system that has been popular since its introduction in the industry.
 Not only this, but it is also one of the more commonly used and recommended OS's than others for handling and running complex applications.
 In fact, Android is based on the Linux OS.
 However, the main job of any operating system is to manage the communication between the software and the hardware.
 OS is the mandatory factor for running any application.

 There are various different components that are connected together to create a Linux operating system.
 Below are those components.

 - It has a bootloader that helps in managing the boot process.
-It is a simple screen that will pop up and lead you to the boot into the operating system.
+It has a simple screen that will pop up and lead you to the boot into the operating system.

 - The kernel is a part of Linux which is the core of the system that helps in managing the CPU, memory, and other devices connected to it.
 It is the innermost level of your Linux operating system.

 - It has an init system that will bootstrap the userspace.
 It has the most commonly used init system called systemd that helps in managing the boot process.